osmosis-labs/mesh-security/docs/ibc/Serializability.md

 This builds on the existing IBC infrastructure and is the reason why ACKs were introduced into the IBC protocol in the first place.

+**Important**: The key item we must guarantee is **processing an ACK must never fail**.
+That also means, no conflicts and no possibility of violating invariants.
+Whatever approach we take to enforce this, we must prove that for any possible set of transactions that occurs between the sending of the IBC packet and receiving the ACK or Timeout, that the ACK will always be processed successfully.
+Any transaction that *may* cause this condition to be violated *must* be rejected (return an error).

 ## CRDTs

 CRDTs are "magical" beasts.
 Since they are fully commutative, there is no more concern about ordering or conflicts.